dragosrotaru/scrapeGPT/README.md

 -   add metrics aggregation methods and produce metrics in the standard format
 -   refactor usage of puppeteer to use single browser instance
--   create helper function to add urls to params
 -   generate synthetic test data using gpt
 -   implement use of experiments